joymon/prayerbook/readme.md

 This is a prayer book intended for personal prayers.
 Currently it supports Christian Roman catholic prayers in Malayalam Language.

+*This requires little prior knowledge in web technology and github source control system.*

 # How to get source and run in your machine

 1. Get a git client software